Locally normal subgroups of totally disconnected groups. Part II: Compactly generated simple groups: Preliminaries

 \subsection{Local decomposition}

-\begin{defn}Let $G$ be a \tdlc group.
-Define the \defbold{decomposition lattice} $\ldlat(G)$ of $G$ to be the subset of $\lnorm(G)$ consisting of elements $[K]$ where $K$ is a closed direct factor of some open compact subgroup of $G$.\end{defn}
+\begin{defn} Let $G$ be a \tdlc group.
+Define the \defbold{local decomposition lattice} $\ldlat(G)$ of $G$ to be the subset of $\lnorm(G)$ consisting of elements $[K]$ where $K$ is a closed direct factor of some compact open subgroup of $G$.
+The \defbold{complementation map} on $\ldlat(G)$ sends $[K]$ to $[L]$ where $L\in \lnorm(G)$ satisfies $K\cap L = \triv$ and $KL$ is open. \end{defn}

-\begin{defn}Let $G$ be a locally C-stable \tdlc group.
+\begin{defn} Let $G$ be a locally C-stable \tdlc group.
 Define the map $\bot: \lnorm(G) \rightarrow \lnorm(G)$ to be given by $\alpha \mapsto [\QC_G(\alpha)]$.
 Define the \defbold{centraliser lattice} $\lcent(G)$ be the set $\{\alpha^\bot \mid \alpha \in \lnorm(G)\}$ together with the map $\bot$ restricted to $\lcent(G)$, partial order inherited from $\lnorm(G)$ and binary operations $\wedge_c$ and $\vee_c$ given by:

 In general we will write $\vee$ instead of $\vee_c$ in contexts where it is clear that we are working inside the centraliser lattice.\end{defn}